mcneel/RhinoVR/README.md

 # RhinoVR

-RhinoVR is a Rhino 6 plug-in which uses the HTC Vive head-mounted display to render Rhino viewports in immersive virtual reality.
+RhinoVR is a Rhino 6 plug-in which uses the HTC Vive or Oculus Rift head-mounted displays to render Rhino viewports in virtual reality.

 Requirements:
-* HTC Vive
+* HTC Vive or Oculus Rift
 * Rhino 6 (Service Release 6)